Refactorings by Stakeholder Concerns

 (Hide Details )

 As motivated in Add Wish List, APIs are often used by multiple clients with differing information needs, which makes it difficult for providers to offer one-size-fits-all solutions.
-Some clients may require overviews of information elements, for instance list of identifiers, others may require a few or all of the data fields/attributes of these elements that the API is able to provide.
+Some clients may require overviews of information elements, for instance lists of identifiers; others may require a subset or all of the data fields (attributes) of these elements.

 Cohesion